Creating a compliant design doesn't just happen

 2. You have been with Sayfa since the early days.
 How long have you been with Sayfa and what keeps you motivated?

-Yes, I have been with Sayfa for almost eleven years now.
+Yes, I have been with Sayfa for almost fourteen years now.
 I stay motivated for many reasons but my biggest motivator is the belief that we are actually saving lives.

 "To ensure all of our designs are accurate we require roof and floor plans, external building elevations, overall building sections, mechanical layouts, relevant specifications, even 3D perspectives if they are available.
 If all of these are supplied at the onset, it cuts down a considerable amount of wasted time."